rxweb/rxweb/docs/reactive-form-validators/validation-validators/endsWith.md

 ---
 # When to use
-Let's assume you are creating a user form, which contains fields like name, profession and taskId and you want the user to enter input which ends with a perticular value.
+Suppose you want to create a user form, which contains fields like name, profession and taskId and you want the user to enter input which ends with a particular value.
 Here depending upon the requirement, these scenarios may arise..

-1. Allow name which ends with 'm' and adding Custom Message on name.
+1. Apply validation on name field in which you want the user to enter value which ends with ‘m’.
-2. Apply endsWith validation based on matched condition in the form, like if the name is 'Adam', then the profession must ends with 'r' (Used as a string datatype).
+2. Apply endsWith validation based on matched condition in the form, like if the name is 'Adam', then the profession must ends with 'R' (Used as a string datatype).
 3. Apply endsWith validation based on matched condition in the form, like if the name is 'Adam', then the taskId must ends with '1' (Used as a function).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.